kelecorix/api-coindesk/README.md

 Just build repository with `stack build` and use following

 ```
-stack exec -- cdsk
+$ stack exec -- cdsk
 ```

-lsts and platfrom may vary, or simly `cdsk` if you use `stack install` command
+or simply `cdsk` if you used `stack install` command

 ```
 $ cdsk
 ```
+that will bring following output

 ```
 Apr 14, 2016 15:25:00 UTC | 377.0385 EUR
 ```